-Name of the shareholder As at As at As at
+Name of the shareholder As at As at

-December 31, 2021 March 31, 2021
+June 30, 2 2021 March 31, 2 021

 Number of shares % Number of shares %

-Larsen & Toubro Limited 100,527,734 61 1.00% 100,527,734 61.03%
+Larsen & Toubro Limited 100,527,734 61.02% 100,527,734 61.03%

-e) In the period of five years immediately preceding December 31, 2021:

-i) Pursuant to the approval of the Board and the Administrative Committee at its meetings held on June 28, 2017 and July 20, 2017 respectively, the Company bought back 4,224,000 equity shares of Rs 10 each on a proportionate basis, at a price of Rs 625 per equity share for an aggregate consideration of Rs 2,640 (Rupees Two thousand six hundred and forty million only), and completed the extinguishment of the equity shares bought back.
+- e) In the period of five years immediately preceding June 30, 2021: - i) Pursuant to the approval of the Board and the Administrative Committee at its meetings held on June 28, 2017 and July 20, 2017 respectively, the Company bought back 4,224,000 equity shares of Rs 10 each on a proportionate basis, at a price of Rs 625 per equity share for an aggregate consideration of Rs 2,640 (Rupes Two thousand six hundred and forty million only), and completed the extinguishment of the equity shares bought back.
 Capital redemption reserve has been created to the extent of nominal value of share capital extinguished amounting to Rs 42.
-The buyback and creation of capital redemption reserve was effected by utilizing the securities premium and free reserves. ii) The Company has not allotted any equity shares as fully paid up without payment being received in cash.
+The buyback and creation of capital redemption reserve was effected by utilizing the securities premium and free reserves. - ii) The Company has not allotted any equity shares as fully paid up without payment being received in cash.